FAQ

 For non-interactive zero-knowledge (NIZK), zkPass uses the SNARK framework.
 Verified results are signed and added to a Merkle tree in the SBT (Soul Bound Token) contract, ensuring efficient, secure, and private validation.

-View the Technical Overview to learn more details.
+View the to learn more details.

 The truth of HTTPS data relies on two key aspects: